 Getting a tooth extracted is a very safe procedure.
 However, there are risks with any medical or dental procedure that involve infection and opening of tissues.
 Dr. Nabi and Dr. Socoloff will describe these to you in full detail during your consultation.

-There is a small chance that extracting the tooth can introduce bacteria into your bloodstream.
+Though there is a small chance that extracting the tooth can introduce bacteria into your bloodstream, it is not common.
 In addition, your gum tissue can be put at risk of infection.
 For example, if you know you have a condition that puts you at a higher risk than normal for an infection, antibiotics may be needed before and after the dental extraction.

 - Impaired immune system